syntasso/kratix-docs/docs/main/05-reference/01-deployment-topology/01-deployment-topology.md

 ![Overview](/img/kratix-arch-diagram.png)

-## Kratix Platform cluster
+## Kratix platform cluster

-The cluster where Kratix is installed is the Platform cluster, which is in the centre of the diagram and has the label _Platform_.
+The cluster where Kratix is installed is the platform cluster, which is in the centre of the diagram and has the label _Platform_.
 This is the cluster that both the Platform team and Application Development teams interface with.

 The Platform contains three important elements: